Functional calculus for a bounded $C_0$-semigroup on Hilbert space: Algebras and

 We equip these spaces with the norms induced by $\A_0(\R)$ and $\A(\R)$, respectively.
 That is, we set $\norm{\widetilde{F}}_{\A_0}= \norm{F}_{\A_0}$ (resp. $\norm{\widetilde{F}}_{\A}= \norm{F}_{\A}$) for any $F\in\A_0(\R)$ (resp. $F\in\A(\R)$).
 By construction, we have

-It clearly follows from Section \ref{AA0} that $\A(\C_+)$ is a Banach algebra for pointwise multiplication, that the second inclusion in (\ref{Inclusions}) is contractive, that $\A_0(\C_+)$ is an ideal of $\A(\C_+)$ and that the first inclusion in (\ref{Inclusions}) is an isometry.
+It clearly follows from Proposition \ref{propAlg} and from the multiplicativity of the mapping $F\mapsto \widetilde{F}$ that $\A(\C_+)$ is a Banach algebra for pointwise multiplication and that $\A_0(\C_+)$ is an ideal of $\A(\C_+)$.
+Further the second inclusion in (\ref{Inclusions}) is contractive and it follows from Proposition \ref{normequA0} that the first inclusion in (\ref{Inclusions}) is an isometry.

 Let $b\in L^1(\R_+)$ and consider $F=\widehat{b}(-\,\cdotp)\colon\R\to\C$.
 Then $\widetilde{F}$ coincides with the Laplace transform $L_b\colon\C_+\to\C$ of $b$ defined by

 As a consequence of Proposition \ref{lemcont}, we therefore obtain the following.